rhithik/lcs--vue-basics/intro-to-vue/episode-02.md

   - Watchers are best used for performing **Ascynronous** tasks such as an API Call, or loading a large sataset into the vue instance.
   - Not recommended for most cases because the watch functions always run on any change or render.
   - Watchers are not optimized and are not very performant for handling computational tasks.
+  - Setting up a watcher on a data property that is an object requires a bit more set up.
+    - We need to set the watcher as `deep:`**`true`** so that Vue knows to 'deep watch' that property.
+    - If any of the nested properties change, it will trigger the watch function.
+    - This will also require a `handler()` function where we sit the function body.

 ---